 6. Can vitamin D help with other conditions?

-Yes, maintaining optimal vitamin D levels supports immune function and may reduce the risk of various microbial infections, including influenza, tuberculosis, and acute respiratory infections.
+Yes, maintaining optimal vitamin D levels supports immune function and has shown the potential to reduce the risk of various microbial infections, including influenza, tuberculosis, and acute respiratory infections.

-In addition, vitamin D may be especially beneficial for promoting strong immune defenses in those with autoimmune diseases, chronic kidney disease (CKD), human immunodeficiency virus (HIV), or hepatitis C virus (HCV).
+In addition, optimal vitamin D stores may be especially beneficial for promoting strong immune defenses in those with autoimmune diseases, chronic kidney disease (CKD), human immunodeficiency virus (HIV), or hepatitis C virus (HCV).

 Sources